Rebecca Jane: Later media appearances and political career

 On 30 September 2012, Jane appeared on the BBC's Dragon's Den.
 In 2017, she was a housemate on the eighteenth series of Big Brother; entering the house alongside her agency employee Kieran Lee, however competing separately.
 She lasted eighteen days in the house before becoming the third housemate to be evicted.
 At the time of her Big Brother appearances, she was studying for a master's degree in law at the University of Central Lancashire.
 Jane launched the 'Killing Catfish' campaign on ITV1's Loose Women in April 2017, as a result of her investigative work for Matt Peacock, a victim of catfishing.

-Between February 2021 and October 2022, she wrote for the Burnley Express; she left after being appointed deputy leader of the UK Independence Party (UKIP), and used her final column to note that she had joined "around 2.5 years ago" after her "former boss wanted to stand as an MP", and after she researched parties for him and found that UKIP's views reflected her own.
+Between February 2021 and October 2022, Jane wrote for the Burnley Express; she left after being appointed deputy leader of the UK Independence Party (UKIP), and used her final column to note that she had joined "around 2.5 years ago" after her "former boss wanted to stand as an MP", and after she researched parties for him and found that UKIP's views reflected her own.

 In June 2023, it was announced that she would be standing as a candidate in the 2023 Uxbridge and South Ruislip by-election, following the resignation of Boris Johnson.
 An article about UKIP published that month in The New European described Jane as a "far more proactive presence in the leadership" than its leader Neil Hamilton, that she "juggle[d] mental health work with GB News appearances", and that her "focus ha[d] been on attempts to unite the parties to the right of the Conservatives, which she refers to as "centre-right" or "splinter parties".
 She came 14th of 17th, receiving 61 votes (0.2%).

 On 20 January 2024, Jane resigned from the position of Deputy Leader of UKIP; she was not replaced until the retirement of party leader Neil Hamilton, with both replaced by Lois Perry and Nick Tenconi.